WARP-LAB/WARP-GUIDES-WEBPACK/03-devserver/readme.md

 # Next
 ---

-Dynamic HTML building will cover how HTML building can and should be automated.
+Dynamic HTML building will cover how HTML building could be automated.